What We Do

 Classes at the Garden

 Over 40 classes are typically scheduled at the Discovery Gardens on a wide variety of horticultural, nature, landscaping and gardening topics.
 Most classes are free, but all require reservations.
-Click here to see the current class offering along with information on making reservations.
+Click here to see the 2019 class offering.
+With the COVID-19 restrictions in place, we did not conduct these classes in 2020 except for one done via Zoom.
+We hope to offer in-person classes again in 2021.